Putt-Putt and Pep's Balloon-o-Rama: Gameplay

 In this junior arcade-style game, players help Putt-Putt bounce Pep into the air to pop balloons.
 Players can also create their own levels.
 The game is a Breakout clone, but gravity influences Pep's movement, causing it to slightly bend and arc.
 The game teaches players timing and hand-eye coordination.

 There are 120 levels to play.
-Certain balloons also have certain properties, such as concealing a smaller balloon that must also be destroyed, containing candy that can be caught for bonus points and/or trash that deducts points, or being able to respawn after a certain amount of time.
-Players can earn more points by having Pep pop multiple balloons without coming back to Putt-Putt to create combos, pop question mark-shaped balloons to obtain power-ups and even destroy a passing small flying saucer to enter a bonus round on the moon where balloons are replaced with saucers.
+Certain balloons also have certain properties, such as concealing a smaller balloon that must also be destroyed, containing candy that can be caught for bonus points and/or trash that deducts points, or being able to appear after a certain amount of time.
+Players can earn more points by having Pep pop multiple balloons without coming back to Putt-Putt to create combos, pop question mark-shaped balloons to obtain power-ups and even destroy a passing small flying saucer to enter a bonus round on the Moon where balloons are replaced with saucers.
 If Putt-Putt fails to catch Pep, one life is lost, and running out of lives results in the current score being reset to zero, although it is possible to turn on "Junior Helpers" that grant unlimited lives or make it easier to catch Pep.

 The LCD version of the game, due to its technical limitations, features almost none of the special mechanics featured in the computer versions, playing out as a more strict and simpler Breakout clone.
 Putt-Putt's movement is controlled with a thumb dial shaped into his steering wheel.

 Plot

-Putt-Putt (voiced by Jason Ellefson) and Pep have balloons, but Pep accidentally releases them, so the two embark on a journey across various locations in prior Putt-Putt adventures (such as the zoo in Putt-Putt Saves the Zoo and the cave where Putt-Putt first found Pep at the end of Putt-Putt Joins the Parade), to find and pop balloons of many kinds, by having Putt-Putt bounce Pep into the air to hit them.
-Their journey eventually leads them to the surface of the moon once again, which they reach by boarding a spaceship.
-After Pep pops every single balloon in the levels and he and Putt-Putt return to Earth, the latter decides to commend the former's balloon-popping skills.
+Putt-Putt and Pep have balloons, but Pep accidentally releases them, so the two embark on a journey across various locations in prior Putt-Putt adventures (such as the zoo in Putt-Putt Saves the Zoo and the cave where Putt-Putt first found Pep at the end of Putt-Putt Joins the Parade), to find and pop balloons of many kinds, by having Putt-Putt bounce Pep into the air to hit them.
+Their journey eventually leads them to the surface of the Moon once again, which they reach by boarding a spaceship.
+After Pep pops every single balloon in the levels and he and Putt-Putt return to Earth, the latter commends the former's balloon-popping skills.